 What are OTC stocks?
 It stands for (over the counter).
 They are also known as “pink sheets”.
-These are the type of stocks commonly referred to as “penny stocks“, are alluring to novice traders.
+These are the type of stocks commonly referred to as “penny stocks“, and are alluring to novice traders.
 They offer you the opportunity to turn a small investment into a potential fortune if the company turns out to be highly successful.
 However, they aren’t without their risks.
 They are not as regulated as the penny stocks on major exchanges.
 If you’re curious to know more about these elusive stocks, you will want to watch this video.

 - Are OTC Stocks Safe?